ZakriyaAhmad/Water_Quality_Automation/README.md

    * The transformed data is inserted into Amazon RDS for long-term storage and analytics.

-6. **Expose via Django API**
+6. **Expose via Appsync API**

-   * A Django REST API fetches the data from RDS and makes it available to other systems.
+   * A Appsync API fetches the data from RDS and makes it available to other systems.

 7. **Frontend Visualization**